 What is the white substance around my shower head and faucet?

 The unsightly buildup is mineral deposits.
 To remove these deposits from the showerhead, take a plastic bag and pour a cup of vinegar in it.
 Place the bag over the showerhead and use a twist tie to hold it in place overnight.
 In the morning, remove the bag and use an old toothbrush to gently scrub off the deposits.
 You might be able to remove the aerators from the faucets and allow them to soak in the vinegar overnight.
-Your Benjamin Franklin Plumbing professional can explain to you all about the water softening and conditioning options available to you through our H2O Harmony system.
+Your Benjamin Franklin Plumbing professional can explain to you all about the water softening and conditioning options available to you.

 How do I eliminate the foul odor coming from my garbage disposal?

 This is a common plumbing troubleshooting question.
 Foul odors occur from a buildup of food debris within the disposal.
-To eliminate odors, place ice cubes and lemon peels or orange peels in the disposal, and run for 30 seconds.
+To eliminate odors, place ice cubes in the disposal, and run for 30 seconds.
 Next, squirt a little liquid dish detergent into the disposer while it is still running.
 Finally, run cold water for about 30 seconds to rinse all the debris away.

 What is the recommendation for replacing a toilet in my home?